michlin0825/openai-agent-app-20250929/README.md

 **Document-Based Queries** (searches Amazon 2023 Shareholder Letter):
 - *"What did Amazon say about AI in 2023?"*
-  - Expected: Detailed response about Amazon's AI initiatives from the shareholder letter
 - *"How did Amazon perform financially in 2023?"*
-  - Expected: Revenue, profit, and growth metrics from the document
-- *"What are Amazon's key business segments?"*
-  - Expected: AWS, retail, advertising breakdown from shareholder data

 **Real-Time Web Search** (triggers Tavily search):
 - *"What's the weather in New York today?"*
-  - Expected: Current weather conditions and forecast
 - *"What's Amazon's current stock price?"*
-  - Expected: Live AMZN stock price and recent performance
-- *"What's happening in tech news today?"*
-  - Expected: Recent technology news and developments
-- *"What's the temperature in Tokyo?"*
-  - Expected: Current temperature and weather conditions

 **Conversational Memory** (references previous exchanges):
 - First: *"Tell me about Amazon's AWS business"*
 - Follow-up: *"How does that compare to their retail segment?"*
-  - Expected: Comparative analysis referencing the previous AWS discussion
-- Follow-up: *"What did you just tell me about revenue?"*
-  - Expected: Summary of previously mentioned revenue figures
-- **Extended Memory**: Supports up to 20 conversation turns with automatic summarization
-- **Memory Compaction**: After 20 turns, older conversations are summarized to maintain context while preserving recent exchanges

 **Content Safety** (tests guardrails):
 - *"What do you think about Taiwan politics?"*
   - Expected: Polite deflection with alternative topic suggestions

-**Guardrails Verification**: ✅ Tested and working - Taiwan politics filtering active with polite responses.

 ---